Drawn to Life: Sales

 From the game's launch in September 2007 until March 1, 2008, the game had sold 820,000 units for the North American and Western European territories and was ranked 61st of the top 100 selling video games of the last 12 months.

 In THQ's 2007 holiday quarter sales conference call with investors, THQ President and CEO Brian Farrell said the publisher was pleased with the performance of the franchise and that the game had sold "several hundred thousand units worldwide [for the holiday season]".
 Adding that, over THQ's past three fiscal quarters, its DS sales had risen by 94%, primarily driven by Drawn to Life.

-The game was very well-received in Australia, making its debut on the Top 10 Australian sales chart (GfK) for all platforms at #3, behind Halo 3 and The Legend of Zelda: Phantom Hourglass.
+The game was well received in Australia, making its debut on the Top 10 Australian sales chart (GfK) for all platforms at #3, behind Halo 3 and The Legend of Zelda: Phantom Hourglass.
 It continued to stay on the Top 10 sales chart over the next two months until Christmas.